-Here’s how it works: Jerry goes into a store to buy a block of cheese that costs $5.99.
-At the till, his BTC is instantly converted from Bitcoin into dollars to cover the transaction – with merchants receiving it in fiat.
+Here’s how it works: Jerry goes into a shop to buy a block of cheese that costs $5.99.
+At the till, his BTC is instantly converted from Bitcoin into dollars to cover the transaction – with merchants receiving it in fiat money.

 Cryptocurrencies basically have no value and they don’t produce anything.
 What you hope is that somebody else comes along and pays you more money for it later on, but then that person’s got the problem.
-In terms of value… zero.
+In terms of value: zero.

 We’ll put him down as a maybe, then.

 There are many people who will sit up and take notice whenever Warren Buffett has something to say.
-But some crypto fans have already suggested that it isn’t worth taking the 89-year-old’s advice “because he doesn’t use a flip phone or email.”
+But some crypto fans have suggested that it isn’t worth taking the 91-year-old’s advice because he’s also known for not using a smartphone or email.
 Ultimately, the 2020s are going to be crucial for Bitcoin.